openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 * ofxOpenCv does not currently provide methods for loading images, so we employ an `ofImage` as an intermediary for doing so.

 ```
+// Example 5: Add a constant value to an image, with ofxOpenCv.
 // This is ofApp.h
 #pragma once